-3.04 Criminal Mischief/ Vandalism
+3.04 CRIMINAL MISCHIEF

 Willful and malicious injury or damages at or in excess of \$200.00 to public property or to real or personal property belonging to another.
+NOTE: Principal (or Designees), in consultation with the Assistant Superintendent for Student Services, must complete a property damage report and submit it to the Student Services Department.

+The parents, guardian, or other person having control of any minor under the age of 18 with whom the minor is living and who have custody of the minor shall be liable for the actual damages sustained to school property, plus the court costs, caused by intentional, willful, or malicious act of the minor.
 (Ala.
-Code §16-5-380) The parents, guardian, or other person having control of any minor under the age of 18 with whom the minor is living and who have custody of the minor shall be liable for the actual damages sustained to school property, plus the court costs, caused by intentional, willful, or malicious act of the minor.
+Code §16-5-380)